-Making your way in the journalism industry can be tricky, and it’s always good to have a helping hand.
-From one-on-one training to feedback on projects, workshops and bursaries… mentoring schemes can be the foot-in-the-door you’ve been searching for.
-That’s why we’ve put together this completely free list.
-Never want to miss an update?
-Sign up to our free newsletter to get the latest dropped straight in your inbox.
+Making your way through the journalism industry can be tricky, so it’s always good to have a helping hand.
+Mentoring schemes can be the foot in the door you’ve been searching for, offering bespoke guidance and training.
+That’s why we’ve put together this completely free list, filled with free opportunities.

 We love tip-offs too, so do let us know of any good opportunities!

 Last updated: January 11

 Bookable one-on-one sessions with leading women for women working in digital journalism.
 Open worldwide, but with a large majority of American editors.

 Freelance Journalism Assembly — Always Open

 Designed to connect and empower freelance journalists in Europe through online training and mentorship, networking opportunities, and face-to-face events.